ibm-datapower/datapower-configuration-manager/README.md

 # DataPower Configuration Manager (DCM)

-DCM is a package for dealing with IBM WebSphere DataPower configuration management.
+DCM is a package for dealing with IBM DataPower configuration management.
 It provides an Ant-based command line tool and a plugin for IBM Rational UrbanCode Deploy (UCD).